Day 1 • New Delhi

 You will spend the day exploring the Indian national capital, formed by two distinct "cities".
 You will start with the colourful Chandni Chowk in the middle of which stands Jama Masjid, the largest mosque of India.

-In the afternoon, you will visit New Delhi starting at the impressive Humayun's Tomb.
-Later, you will stroll around India Gate and pass in front of Rashtrapati Bhawan, the presidential palace.
-Finally, you will discover the magnificent Qutub Minar, a red sandstone minaret and a masterpiece of Indo-Muslim art.
+In the afternoon, the impressive Humayun's Tomb will be the starting point of your visit of New Delhi.
+Later, you will go for a stroll around India Gate and pass in front of Rashtrapati Bhawan, the presidential palace.
+Finally, you will visit the magnificent Qutub Minar, a minaret of red sandstone and a masterpiece of Indo-Muslim art.

 Day 3 • Delhi - Jaipur